Sip like the stars with these liquor brands owned by famous celebrities

 In 2006, the drink was launched by the House Spirits Distillery in Portland, Oregon.
 Years later, Deadpool actor Ryan Reynolds took a liking to the Aviation American Gin and bought a major portion of the liquor business and became its co-owner in 2018.

-However, the brand has been partially sold off to spirits and beer producer, Diageo, for about USD 610 million, striking another partnership with the Canadian actor.
+However, the brand has been partially sold off to spirits and beer producer, Diageo, for about USD 610 million (INR 5,000 crore approx.), striking another partnership with the Canadian actor.

 Fleur de Miraval